 ABOUT THE BOOK

-The goal of Civil Litigation is to teach students about the steps and processes needed to bring and defend civil litigation claims.
+The goal of Civil Litigation Handbook is how to use the white book in law (CPR), moreover it teaches students about the steps and processes needed to bring and defend civil litigation claims.
 It goes from the beginning to the end of the Civil Litigation process in a logical order and covers everything in the Bar Course curriculum, nothing more, nothing less, and nothing else.

 The book is organised and written in an easy-to-understand way.
 It focuses on the most important parts of the process and gives helpful advice on how to do them.
 The material is set up and written in a way that makes it easy for a student in their last year of law school or a new lawyer to understand how what they've learned in their degree studies applies in the real world and use that knowledge both during practical legal training and in their job.